Xu (state): Conflict with the Zhou dynasty and rise to power

 By 944 BC, Lord Yan of Xu managed to unite thirty-six Dongyi and Huaiyi states under his leadership, declared himself king and proceeded to invade the Zhou empire.
 The reasons for this invasion are unknown, but Frühauf speculates that it aimed at preventing the Zhou dynasty from restoring its rule over the Huaiyi, while Sawyer considers it possible that the Xu either wanted to plunder the Zhou royal domain or aimed to supplant the Zhou rule and establish their own dynasty.
 The course and scale of the invasion are equally controversial, based on different interpretations of bronze inscriptions and historical texts.
 It is even disputed if there was just one or two invasions.
 Generally agreed, however, is the result of the attacks: Even though the Zhou forces had eventually succeeded in driving the invaders back, they could not subjugate the Huaiyi again and were forced to acknowledge their independence in a peace treaty.
-If records in the Book of the Later Han, probably based upon early texts of the Bamboo Annals, are to believed, Xu was particularly strengthened by the war.
+If records in the Book of the Later Han, probably based upon early texts of the Bamboo Annals, are to be believed, Xu was particularly strengthened by the war.
 Recognizing that he could not defeat the Huaiyi, King Mu of Zhou recognized King Yan of Xu as overlord ("officially "elder" or bo) over a large confederation that covered most of the Huai River valley and regions south of it.
 As result, Xu became the new major power of the east and a serious political rival to the Zhou dynasty.
 In the course of its political ascent, Xu's cultural influence began to spread as far as the Yangtze delta region.
 The Han Feizi and other texts claimed that King Mu subsequently requested King Yan to lead his coalition of states against the "Xu Yi", possibly local Xu factions which had not submitted to Yan's regime.
 The Bamboo Annals stated that Mu later incited the state of Chu to attack Xu.